On the Complexity of Lombardi Graph Drawing: Complexity of Lombardi Drawability

 \subsection{Enforcing the Circles}

-In Lemmas~\ref{lem:stretchable_to_restricted_lombardi} and~\ref{lem:restricted_lombardi_to_stretchable} above we assumed that certain cycles in~$G_\gamma$ are drawn onto circles.
-Below we describe how we can omit this explicit restriction by enforcing all possible Lombardi drawings to \enquote{automatically} satisfying it.
+In Lemmas~\ref{lem:stretchable_to_restricted_lombardi} and~\ref{lem:restricted_lombardi_to_stretchable} above we assumed that certain cycles in~$G_\gamma$ are drawn as circles.
+Below we describe how we can omit this explicit restriction by enforcing all possible Lombardi drawings to \enquote{automatically} satisfy it.

 By an \emph{arc-polygon} we denote a set of points~$v_0, \ldots, v_k$ such that~$v_i$ and~$v_{i+1}$ (with~$v_{k+1} = v_0$) are connected by a circular arc or line segment.
 An arc-polygon is simple if it does not self-touch or self-intersect.
-In case of~$k = 2$ or~$k = 3$ we speak of a \emph{bigon} and an \emph{arc-triangle}, respectively.
-We utilize a lemma by Eppstein, Frishberg and Osegueda who characterized simple arc-triangles.
-In the following, let us stick to the following notational convention following~\cite{Eppstein2023_Angles}: The vertices~$v_0$, $v_1$ and~$v_2$ are numbered in clockwise order such that the interior of the arc-triangle is to the right when going from~$v_i$ to~$v_{i+1 \mod 3}$.
-They enclose internal angles~$\theta_0$, $\theta_1$ and~$\theta_2$.
+In case of two or three vertices we speak of a \emph{bigon} and an \emph{arc-triangle}, respectively.
+We utilize a lemma by Eppstein, Frishberg and Osegueda~\cite{Eppstein2023_Angles} who characterized simple arc-triangles.
+We follow their notation: The vertices~$v_0$, $v_1$ and~$v_2$ are numbered in clockwise order such that the interior of the arc-triangle is to the right when going from~$v_i$ to~$v_{(i+1) \mod 3}$.
+The vertices enclose internal angles~$\theta_0$, $\theta_1$ and~$\theta_2$.
 If the vertices do not lie on a common line, then they define a unique circle~$c$.
-In this case we denote by~$\phi_i$ the internal angle of the bigon enclosed by~$c$ and the circular arc~$a_i$ between~$v_{i-1 \mod 3}$ and~$v_{i+1 \mod 3}$.
+In this case we denote by~$\phi_i$ the internal angle of the bigon enclosed by~$c$ and the circular arc~$a_i$ between~$v_{(i-1) \mod 3}$ and~$v_{(i+1) \mod 3}$.
 Negative (positive) values of~$\phi_i$ mean that~$a_i$ is outside (inside) of~$c$ and~$\phi_i = 0$ means that~$a_i$ is on~$c$.
 See Figure~\ref{fig:arc_triangle} for an illustration.